Connect

 Today we’d like to introduce you to Charissa Whillock.

-Hi Charissa, so excited to have you with us today.
+Hi Charissa, We are so excited to have you with us today.
 What can you tell us about your story?

-I’m sure you wouldn’t say it’s been obstacle free, but so far would you say the journey has been a fairly smooth road?
+You wouldn’t say it’s been obstacle-free, but so far, would you say the journey has been a reasonably smooth road?

 Struggles are what make an artistic life dynamic.
 My biggest struggle has always come with understanding my role in the larger picture of the performance industry.
-I am a chameleon in my social and musical life and enjoy adapting to help the creatives around me build their own artistic vision.
+I am a chameleon in my social and musical life and enjoy adapting to help the creatives around me build their artistic vision.
 Once I’m in the room, I know how to contribute.
 Getting a team of creatives introduced to me always comes through performance.
-It has never been easy for me to step into new career spheres without proving myself first.
-Proving yourself can be a taxing process for an artist and I’ve done this many times over in academic, creative, social, theatrical, and audition settings.
+It has always been challenging to step into new career spheres without proving myself first.
+Proving yourself can be a taxing process for an artist, and I’ve done this many times in academic, creative, social, theatrical, and audition settings.
 It never gets easier, just more nuanced.

 Is there a quality that you most attribute to your success?

-My ability to creatively problem solve is the most important totem to my success.
+My ability to solve problems creatively is the most important totem of my success.
 I am a silver-lining kind of person.
-I find the circumstance I am in as an evolving entity that always allows for manipulation.
-I am ready to get my hands dirty and finish a project or find an alternative, rather than give up and admit the situation wasn’t meant to be.
+My circumstance is an evolving entity that always allows for manipulation.
+I am ready to get my hands dirty and finish a project or find an alternative rather than give up and admit the situation wasn’t meant to be.

 Contact Info: